jhfeng0215/jhfeng0215.github.io/_pages/about.md

 # 💬 Contact Me

 I am actively seeking collaborations.
-If you are interested in topics related to user behavior (e.g., fraud detection, opportunistic behavior, purchase prediction), new energy ride-hailing (e.g., demand prediction, driving behavior, charging behavior), electricity trading, or data value assessment, or if you have innovative ideas, I have relevant datasets in these fields.
+If you are interested in topics related to user behavior (e.g., fraud detection, opportunistic behavior, purchase prediction), new energy ride-hailing (e.g., demand prediction, driving behavior, charging behavior), electricity trading, or data value assessment, or if you have innovative ideas, some datasets in these fields is avaiable.

 If you are seeking any form of academic cooperation, please feel free to email me at jiahuifeng@mail.ustc.edu.cn.